This no-churn keto avocado ice cream recipe is an easy-to-make, creamy, sweet, and refreshing low carb dessert that you’ll love on a hot summer day.

 - 1⅔ cup (400ml) heave cream, cold, 40% fat content is best

-- 6 tbsp powdered or granulated sweetener of your choice, I use Sukrin
+- 6 tablespoon powdered or granulated sweetener of your choice, I use Sukrin

 - Place all ingredients in a tall, slim cup so the bell blades attachment of your immersion blender fits in.